palubad/Precipitation_GEE/README.md

 # Precipitation dataset comparison in GEE
-Supplementary material (code and data) for the article, entitled [_**Evaluation of ten satellite-based and reanalysis precipitation datasets on a daily basis for Czechia (2001-2021)**_](http://dx.doi.org/10.13140/RG.2.2.12929.88160) by Paluba, D., Bližňák, V., Müller, M. & Štych, P. (2025) [currently only as a preprint].
+Supplementary material (code and data) for the article, entitled [_**Evaluation of ten satellite-based and reanalysis precipitation datasets on a daily basis for Czechia (2001-2021)**_](https://doi.org/10.1080/20964471.2025.2592444) by Paluba, D., Bližňák, V., Müller, M. & Štych, P. (2025), published in Big Earth Data journal.
+DOI: 10.1080/20964471.2025.2592444.

 Full citation:
-> Paluba, D., Vojtěch Bližňák, Müller, M., & Premysl Stych.
-(2025).
-Evaluation of ten satellite-based and reanalysis precipitation datasets on a daily basis for Czechia (2001-2021).
-Preprint. https://doi.org/10.13140/RG.2.2.12929.88160
+> Paluba, D., Bližňák, V., Müller, M., & Štych, P. (2025).
+Evaluation of ten satellite-based and reanalysis precipitation datasets on a daily basis for Czechia (2001–2021).
+Big Earth Data, 1–30. [https://doi.org/10.1080/20964471.2025.2592444](https://doi.org/10.1080/20964471.2025.2592444)

 For this analysis, 96 rain gauge stations from the Czech Hydrometeorological Institute (CHMI), which share both precipitation and temperature measurements with data availability from 2001 until 2021.
-Data used in this study can be found in _data/Rain_gauge_stations.csv_ file.
+More information on provided data can be found in the [**Provided data section**](https://github.com/palubad/Precipitation_GEE/edit/main/README.md#provided-data) of this documentation.
 ![image](https://github.com/user-attachments/assets/d35a50c5-9770-4340-819d-5af34ea3cb61)
 Figure 1.
 Spatial distribution of the selected 96 rain gauge stations in Czechia (a) classified by elevation categories, the hypsographic curve for Czechia with station elevations overlaid (b), and comparison of the elevation distribution and station shares across four elevation categories (c).